SecretFoundation/docs/development/tools-and-libraries/secret-net/snippets/README.md

 # Snippets

-In this section we will provide examples to common usage patterns of SecretJS
+In this section we will provide examples to common usage patterns of Secret.NET